 Jane has lived in San Luis Obispo county since 1982.
 Now retired, her interests include travel, fitness, reading, learning new things, and staying involved in the community.
 She lives in Nipomo with her husband and rescue dog.

-Michael is committed to the community through his board involvement as the Chair of Stand Strong, a Director at Arroyo Grande Community Hospital Foundation, a Director at Big Brothers Big Sisters, a Director at The Rotary Club of Pismo Beach, a Director at San Luis Obispo YMCA, a Director at Diversity Coalition & a Director at St. Patrick School Board.
+Michael is committed to the community through his board involvement as the Chair of Stand Strong, a Director at Arroyo Grande Community Hospital Foundation, a past Director at Big Brothers Big Sisters, a Director at The Rotary Club of Pismo Beach, a past Director at San Luis Obispo YMCA, a Director at Diversity Coalition & a past Director at St. Patrick School Board.

-As a self-described “jack of all trades,” Michael loves getting his hands dirty in many different things, from home remodelling projects to jogging/walking a “half” with his wife, to Saturday morning business discussions with friends, to adventurous hikes in Alaska’s Talkeetna Mountains.
+As a self-described “jack of all trades,” Michael loves getting his hands dirty in many different things, from home remodeling projects to jogging/walking a “half” with his wife, to Saturday morning business discussions with friends, to adventurous hikes in Alaska’s Talkeetna Mountains.
 Michael lives in Arroyo Grande, CA with his wife, Ashlea, and his son, Jack.